- Business Rules

 Ellie Mae Reports Second Quarter 2018 Results

-PLEASANTON, Calif. – July 27, 2017 – Ellie Mae® (NYSE:ELLI), a leading provider of innovative on-demand software solutions and services for the residential mortgage industry, today reported results for the second quarter ended June 30, 2017.
+PLEASANTON, Calif. – July 26, 2018 – Ellie Mae® (NYSE:ELLI), the leading cloud-based platform provider for the mortgage finance industry, today reported results1 for the second quarter ended June 30, 2018.

 Quarterly Conference Call

 Ellie Mae will discuss its second quarter 2018 results today, July 26, 2018, via teleconference at 4:30 p.m.
 Eastern Time.
 To access the call, please dial 800-406-5345 or 719-457-2630 at least five minutes prior to the 4:30 p.m.
 Eastern Time start time.
 A live webcast of the call will be available on the Investor Relations section of the Company’s website at https://www.elliemae.com/investors.
 An audio replay of the call will be available through August 9, 2018 by dialing 888-203-1112 or 719-457-0820 and entering access code 3132243.